celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 Connect your **Beneficiary Ledger** now, unlock it, and open the Celo application.
 {% endhint %}

-Assuming you have non-voting Locked Gold, you can initiate the process to unlock:
+Assuming you have non-voting Locked CELO, you can initiate the process to unlock:

 ```bash
 # Using the Beneficiary Ledger